farovictor/bifrost/README.md

 | `BIFROST_STATIC_API_KEY` | static API key for test or sqlite mode | `secret` |

 When running with the SQLite backend or in test mode, the server accepts this static API key and skips user lookups.
+Bearer tokens are not verified and any value is accepted.

 Use these variables to control the verbosity and choose between machine-readable JSON logs or a console-friendly format.